Architects' Alliance of Ireland: Report from The Joint Committee on the Environment

-During the meeting held on 17 July, Michael McCarthy TD, Cathaoirleach of the Oireachtas Joint Committee on Environment, Culture and the Gaeltacht, said: "When a State starts to protect the use of the term ‘Architect’ and confines it to those on the architects’ register, issues can arise relating to the position of existing self-trained practitioners, colloquially termed ‘grandfathers’.
-These issues have been successfully addressed by other Member States in so-called ‘grandfather’ clauses in legislation."
+During the meeting held on 17 July, Michael McCarthy TD, Cathaoirleach of the Oireachtas Joint Committee on Environment, Culture and the Gaeltacht, said: "When a State starts to protect the use of the term 'Architect' and confines it to those on the architects' register, issues can arise relating to the position of existing self-trained practitioners, colloquially termed 'grandfathers'.
+These issues have been successfully addressed by other Member States in so-called 'grandfather' clauses in legislation."

-AAoI actions and related events 2014
+AAoI actions and related events, 2014

 In 2014, AAoI launched a website to inform the public on the direction taken by the Irish government to reinforce building control in the Republic of Ireland.
 Statutory Instrument No.19 of 2014 is a final action from the Irish Government to prevent members of AAoI offering services in Ireland.
 Despite having always claimed to protect the title "architect" without taking away the rights of AAoI members as professionals practicing architecture in the State, the Minister for the Environment signed a statutory instrument which now deprives professionally trained architects from their rights to design and to oversee the construction of a project.
 The AAoI strongly opposed the new legislation which was enforced despite strong opposition from other groups and despite The Competition Authority warning which explained that: "As a general principle, new legislation should not impose any unnecessary restrictions on the pool of people eligible to offer a service."

 Critics and oppositions

 The architectural professional bodies assert that, until the 2007 Act, clients were put at risk from "cowboy" operators and there were no disciplinary controls over individuals outside the professional bodies.
 The RIAI oppose the proposed amendment of the Building Control Act 2007.
 Their position is that:" The Building Control Act marks a key shift in widening access to the profession by introducing access to those who have not pursued the standard higher education route.
 There is a registered admission examination and technical assessment.
 Up to 1966, entry to the architecture profession could be gained through the RIAI examination system but there has been a general shift towards formal qualifications.
 The pendulum has swung back to some degree with the shift to an outcomes-based assessment in higher education and away from the input model.
 The Building Control Act has both models, input from qualifications and output based on the assessment obtained without formal education."

-The RIAI opposed John O'Donoghue's Private Member's Bill the Building Control (Amendment) Bill 2010.
-A private member's Bill that can be brought to the Dáil by any single TD and the behest of his supporters.
-The Institute's position is that John O'Donoghue's proposed amendment to the current legislation, if enacted, would be in breach of EU law.
-The Institute organised political lobbying against John O'Donoghue's Private Member's Bill issuing statements that the proposed amendment damages Irish architects and Irish architecture, that it undermines consumers' protection, and that it disadvantages younger architectural graduates.
+The RIAI opposed John O'Donoghue's private member's bill, the Building Control (Amendment) Bill 2010.
+A private member's bill can be brought to the Dáil by any single TD and the behest of his supporters.
+The institute's position is that John O'Donoghue's proposed amendment to the current legislation, if enacted, would be in breach of EU law.
+The Institute organised political lobbying against John O'Donoghue's private member's bill issuing statements that the proposed amendment damages Irish architects and Irish architecture, that it undermines consumers' protection, and that it disadvantages younger architectural graduates.